Ultrasound IrelandMedical & Maternity Ultrasound Centers

 Results:Radiologist report sent within 2-3 working days

-What Is a Musculoskeletal (MSK) Ultrasound?
+What Is a Muscle & Joint Ultrasound?

 What We Assess With This Scan